christinebogdan/react-modal-plugin/README.md

 The modal functionality is handled by the local state of the modal's parent.
 Therefore, the **parent component requires state**.
 I have used showModal and setShowModal as variable names, but you can call them whatever you like.

-**Important:** The initial state is set to false.
+**Important:** The initial state should be set to false.

-The state is communicated to the Modal via the the **"show" prop**.
+The "show" prop communicates the parent's state to the modal.

-The **"toggle" prop** receives the setShowModal as value.
-This enables the Modal to be closed on button click.
+The "toggle" prop receives the setShowModal as value.
+This enables the modal to be closed on button click.

+Both, "show" and "toggle" are required.

 ```
 function parentComponent(props) {